Taxes in the Gig Economy

 TIGTA, the Treasury Inspector General for Tax Administration, has reported a 33% increase, between 2007 and 2016, in the number of penalties assessed for tax underpayments.
 The jury is out as to the reasons for such a large increase, but these are among the most likely:

-- economic growth and higher returns on investments (especially after the Great Recession of 2008-2009) that generated higher dividend and capital gain distributions, with no associated tax withholding,
+- economic growth and higher returns on investments that generated higher dividend and capital gain distributions, with no associated tax withholding,

 - the growing gig, or sharing, economy, where an increasing number of taxpayers work fully, or part-time, with no taxes being withheld from their earnings.